 Luckily, this family recipe for a French classic is always in my back pocket: tarte aux pommes.
 Or apple tart.
 It’s as easy as can be, and follows a principle of three.
 3 apples (small), 3 eggs, 3 spoons of creme fraiche, and 3 spoons of sugar.
 As long as you remember that, you don’t even really need to follow a recipe.

 The crust is a simple puff pastry, flakey and buttery, the ideal casing for the custardy filling.
+If you don’t have puff pastry on hand, don’t worry.
+Any pie dough will work and this one is the fastest, it takes 5 minutes and you just stir: All-Purpose Pastry Crust.
 Taking a bite of this tart is like taking a taste of France.

 I’ve been making this particular recipe for years.
 I started making it while living in France and would occasionally sprinkle a bit of cinnamon in to remind me of home.
 This past trip, Fabien’s sister, Olivia served it after a dinner of pesto pasta and it hit the spot.